sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-25-cloudformation-dsl-cfndsl.md

 <a name = "template"></a>
 #### 1) Template

-The below creates 'n' S3::Bucket(s) (with versioning), and Policies allowing another account to access This is based on whats inside a config file thats merged at conversion time
+The below example creates 'n' S3::Bucket(s) (with versioning), and Policies allowing another account to access This is based on whats inside a config file thats merged at conversion time

 ```ruby